 3. Consider Your Position

 If a vehicle is directly behind you, the horn’s sound will travel forward and outward, not backward.
-Practically speaking, that means the driver behind you might not even hear it clearly, especially if they’re already in a high‑noise environment.
+Still, that means the driver behind you might not even hear it clearly, especially if they’re already in a high‑noise environment.
 Instead of relying on the horn, use visual cues—like adjusting your speed or changing lanes when safe.

 4. Use Alternate Signals